mattermost/docs/source/install/config-mattermost-server.rst

 .. note::

     * Files and images that users attach to their messages are not stored in the database.
 Instead, they're stored in a location that you specify.
-You can store the files on the local file system or in Amazon S3.
+You can keep the files on the local file system or in Amazon S3.
     * Make sure that the location has enough free space.
-The amount of storage that's required depends on the number of users and on the number and size of files that users attach to messages.
+The amount of storage required depends on the number of users and the number and size of files that users attach to messages.

 7. Select **Save** to apply the configuration.